alecchendev/alecchendev.github.io/main/consumption.md

 ### Recent

-Books
+Books (currently open)
-- Sapiens
 - Meditations
 - The History of Love
+- You Are Here
+- The Death and Life of Great American Cities

 Tv Shows
-- How I Met Your Mother
+- How I Met Your Mother (rewatching)

-Movies
+Movies (None recently)
-- Rashomon
-- Bo Burnham's Inside

 ### Past

-Books
+Books (no longer open)
+- Fully completed
 	- Flowers For Algernon
 	- Deep Work
 	- On Writing
 	- The War of Art
 	- Outliers
 	- Catcher in the Rye
 	- The War On Normal People
 	- Paper Menagerie
+- Read substantial amount
+	- Sapiens

 Tv Shows
 - Bojack Horseman